Connectors

 --restart

-The alias selects Cursor; the follow-up setup guardrail --connector cursor swaps in the strict rule pack, runs both local + Cisco AI Defense scanners, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+The alias selects Cursor; the follow-up setup guardrail --connector cursor swaps in the strict rule pack, keeps scanning local, and turns the LLM judge on as a second-pass adjudicator on regex-flagged events.
+Configure the remote scanner separately through full guardrail setup, which validates its endpoint and API-key environment variable.

-Cursor has no proxy enforcement, but its hooks themselves can block.
-After setup cursor, edit ~/.defenseclaw/config.yaml and set the per-connector hook mode:
+Cursor has no proxy enforcement, but its hooks can enforce directly:

-Then defenseclaw setup guardrail --restart to re-wire.
-With mode: action, beforeShellExecution and beforeMCPExecution surface a native ask in Cursor when the gateway returns a HITL verdict.
-The other block events (beforeReadFile, beforeTabFileRead, beforeSubmitPrompt, stop) use an alert/context fallback with raw_action preserved; the TUI can review but not resume them.
+With mode=action, beforeShellExecution and beforeMCPExecution surface a native ask when policy returns an eligible confirmation verdict.
+The other block events use an alert/context fallback with raw_action preserved; the TUI can review but not resume them.

 Decision aids — should I turn this on?